umbertozanovello/IEC-IEEE-62704-1-spatial-average-SAR/README.md

 - *orientation*: orientation of the averaging cubes with respect to the reference location:
     - face-centred cube (Step 2): -x=1, +x=2, -y=3, +y=4, -z=5, +z=6
     - volume centred cube (Step 1): =7

+Finally, the IEC/IEEE 62704-1 standard reports a code (see *sarstar_evaluation_script_V1.1.m* provided along with the [text reference data](https://assets.iec.ch/public/tc106/62704-1_supplemental_files.zip?2024111817)) for generating a log file comparing the reference data against those obtained with the developed algorithm.
+Log files relevant to the provided algorithm are uploaded [here](https://github.com/umbertozanovello/IEC-IEEE-62704-1-spatial-average-SAR/tree/main/others)
+These results are obtained using the companion matrix algorithm to compute the polynomial roots (see above).

 ## Acknowledgement
 This script has been developed in the context of the 21NRM05 STASIS project.
 The project (21NRM05 STASIS) has received funding from the European Partnership on Metrology, co-financed from the European Union's Horizon Europe Research and Innovation Programme and by the Participating States.